-- ITDD 2510/2511 Architectural CAD ......
-4 credits A study of architectural drawing utilizing the micro-computer (CAD) system.
+ITDD 1410/1411 Technical Illustration 4 credits A study of technical illustration utilizing computer applications in selected mediums for stated communicative formats with emphasis on techniques and detail.
+(Prerequisite: ITDD 1010 and consent of instructor) F 2 hours lecture / 4 hours laboratory ITDD 2430/2431 Computer Aided Drafting 3 credits A continuation of drawing utilizing the micro-computer (CAD) system.
+Topics include machine and working drawing, library construction, menu development and CAD project analysis.
+(Prerequisite: ITDD 1010/1011) S 2 hours lecture / 2 hours laboratory ITDD 2440/2441 Engineering Graphics III w/Lab3 credits A continuation of drawing utilizing CAD systems.
+Topics include machine and working drawings, library construction, electrical drawings, piping drawings, pictorial drawings, menu development, CAD project analysis and Geometric Dimensioning and Tolerancing.
+(Prerequisite(s): ITDD 1020 and ITDD 1021) S Architectural CAD 3 credits ITDD 2520/2521 A study of architectural drawing utilizing the micro-computer (CAD) system.
 The students will produce drawings associated with building design including details, plans sections and specific design elements.
-(Prerequisite: ITDD 1010/1011) F 2 hours lecture / 4 hours laboratory - ITDD 2610/2611 Computer Graphics Applications ...
-3 credits The applications of computer aided drafting and design (CAD) as they relate to professional and industrial practices.
+(Prerequisite: ITDD 1010/1011) F 2 hours lecture / 2 hours laboratory Computer Graphics Applications3 credits ITDD 2610/2611 The applications of computer aided drafting and design (CAD) as they relate to professional and industrial practices.
 Custom design of menu driven software as applied to industrial specifications.
-(Prerequisite or corequisite: ITDD 2430/2431) As required

-- ITDD 2710/2711 Graphic Design ......
-4 credits The applications of graphic communication as applied to society and industry.
+(Prerequisite or corequisite: ÎTDD 2430/2431) As required 2 hours lecture / 2 hours laboratory ITDD 2710/2711 Graphic Design 4 credits The applications of graphic communication as applied to society and industry.
 Utilization of both CAD and board for total media format.
 (Prerequisite: ITDD 2430/2431) As required.
-2 hours lecture / 4 hours laboratory - ITDD 2810/2811 CAD 3-D .....
-3 credits An introductory course in the applications of 3-dimensional parametric modeling software in industrial design and applications.
+2 hours lecture / 4 hours laboratory ITDD 2810/2811 CAD 3-D 3 credits An introductory course in the applications of 3-dimensional parametric modeling software in industrial design and applications.
 Students will learn the basics of 3-dimensional modeling of components, how these components are assembled in assembly drawings, and how the fit, form and function of each component in the assembly is verified.
 Emphasis is placed on problem solving with individual and group assignments.
 (Prerequisites: ITDD 1010/1011, ITDD 1020/1021 and ITDD 2430/2431 or permission of instructor.)
-As required
+As required2 hours lecture / 2 hours laboratory

-ITDD 2820/2821 Parametric Modeling and Design ....
-3 credits A continuation of ITDD 2810, where students apply parametric modeling software in advanced design applications.
+ITDD 2820/2821 Parametric Modeling and Design3 credits

+A continuation of ITDD 2810, where students apply parametric modeling software in advanced design applications.
 Students will design jigs and fixtures, cams, gears, and other forms of tooling.
 Emphasis is placed on individual and group problem solving techniques during the component design process.
 (Prerequisites: ITDD 2810/2811) As required

-ITDD 2990 Special Problems in

-Drafting and Design ......
+ITDD 2990 Special Problems in Drafting and Design ..
 4 credits This course is for specially designed advanced study within the realm of Engineering and Architectural Graphics for both board and computer graphic application.
 (Prerequisite: Consent of instructor.
 May be repeated for 12 hours credit.)
 As required.